nitiketkarmore18/first-project-myportfolio-html-css-test/README.md

 # ⭐ Final Note

+**This is not my official portfolio.
+It's a one of my project I have worked on when I was persuing a course the web development name: MERN Stack Application Development.
+**This is just for my practice purspose not for any personal or commercial use.
 **If you found this project a great creation and learning opportunity, give it a star on Github.
+**Thank you for the consideration.